A40 road: Oxford – Cheltenham (M5)

 The A40 passes under the A34, reverting to single carriageway for 10 mi until the dual carriageway just east of Witney with a grade-separated junction.
 The dual carriageway finishes at a roundabout.
 For the rest of Oxfordshire and Gloucestershire until Cheltenham, other than for a few short stretches, the road is single carriageway.
 A height of 820 ft above sea level is located 3 mi west of the A429 junction.
 Before Andoversford the A436 breaks off to the west to try to take traffic away from descending into the centre of Cheltenham itself.
 The road travels through Cheltenham town centre along at least two parallel routes (neither is part of a one-way system: Sandford Road and Montpellier Terrace make up one part, Thirlestaine Road and Suffolk Road the other).
-Becoming a dual carriageway, it passes GCHQ in Cheltenham and the three-level stacked roundabout junction with the M5 motorway.
+Becoming a dual carriageway, it passes GCHQ in Cheltenham and the three-level stacked roundabout interchange with the M5 motorway.
 In February 2015, the Witney Oxford Transport Group proposed the reopening of Yarnton railway station as an alternative to improvements to the A40 road proposed by Oxfordshire County Council.